Cod-e-Codes/test-repo/README.md

 > For the beta release, we recommend using the prebuilt binaries (`marchat-server` and `marchat-client`) instead of building from source.
 The binaries are standalone and include all dependencies.

 > [!TIP]
-> To provide feedback on the beta release, create an issue on the [GitHub Issues page](https://github.com/Cod-e-Codes/marchat/issues) with details about your experience, including your platform and any bugs encountered.
-Check the [Full Changelog](https://github.com/Cod-e-Codes/marchat/commits/v0.1.0-beta.2) for details on what’s included in this release.
+> To provide feedback on the beta release, share your thoughts in [GitHub Discussions](https://github.com/Cod-e-Codes/marchat/discussions).
+Found a bug?
+Create an issue on the [GitHub Issues page](https://github.com/Cod-e-Codes/marchat/issues) with your platform details and steps to reproduce.
+Check the [Full Changelog](https://github.com/Cod-e-Codes/marchat/commits/v0.1.0-beta.2) for details on what's included in this release.

 ---